Split families make pacts, duel over custody amid virus

 Adding to the problem is that many courts are closed for all but emergency matters.

 T.J.
-Sjostrum, a 36-year-old researcher in Virginia, said he was getting ready to pick up his 10-year-old son when his ex-wife said she wanted the boy to stay with her for the duration of the stay-at-home order.
+Sjostrom, a 36-year-old researcher in Virginia, said he was getting ready to pick up his 10-year-old son when his ex-wife said she wanted the boy to stay with her for the duration of the stay-at-home order.
 He said he had already been waiting for a court hearing to revisit their custody plan and now doesn’t know when he’ll get one.

-“She basically used this to indefinitely halt my custody with my son,” Sjostrum said, adding the order allows for child custody transfers.
+“She basically used this to indefinitely halt my custody with my son,” Sjostrom said, adding the order allows for child custody transfers.
 “I really don’t have any recourse.
 What is my recourse if I am not granted an emergency hearing?”

-Sjostrum’s ex-wife declined to be interviewed.
+Sjostrom’s ex-wife declined to be interviewed.

 Once the courts reopen, judges probably won’t look kindly on divorcees who unilaterally altered custody plans without a legitimate safety concern such as a child with a weakened immune system, said Marcia Zug, a law professor at the University of South Carolina who teaches courses on family law.